 A visit to Cerro Armazones at 3000 metres altitude, has some safety, security and health constraints.

-- Due to the ongoing construction, visits to Cerro Armazones (3046 metres), site of the Extremely Large Telescope (ELT) are allowed only with special authorisation from the ELT Site Manager and access will depend on the actual construction activities.
+- Due to the ongoing construction, visits to Cerro Armazones (3046 metres) — the site of the Extremely Large Telescope (ELT) — are allowed only with special authorisation from the ELT Site Manager and access will depend on the actual construction activities.
 The ESO Cerro Armazones Access Policy describes the different steps needed for different types of visitors.

 - The ELT Construction Safety Manual is the authoritative text and must be consulted for full details.

 - People visiting as part of a job assignment may wish to consult with their supervisor or Human Resources department before signing.

 - The High Altitude Medical Examination (HAME, see p.98) is a medical examination that certifies that the individual is fit to perform work above 3000 metres.
 The relevant explanation to show to the occupational physician is on p.
 93 of the ALMA Safety Manual.
-A certificate is valid during 1 year from the date of release, unless a specific lesser term is indicated by the evaluating doctor.
+A certificate is valid for one year from the date of release, unless a specific lesser term is indicated by the evaluating doctor.

-- It is recommended to sleep at least one night at around 2000m to 3000m altitude for acclimatization before going up to the top of Armazones.
+- It is recommended to sleep at least one night at around 2000 m to 3000 m altitude for acclimatisation before going up to the top of Armazones.

 All Armazones visitors are required to meet the requirements given in the ELT Construction Safety Manual and follow any specific instructions from the on-site contractor.In particular:

 - External Visitors (defined as any person not in a contractual or working relationship with ESO) staying at Armazones less than 2 hours: need to sign a waiver form before every visit.

 - External Visitors (defined as above) staying at Armazones more than 2 hours: an High Altitude Medical Examination, HAME is required.